papinet/papiNet-API/README.md

 ### Purchase Order Use Case

-The following API endpoints allows a _customer_ to send, list, reterieve and modify _purchase-orders_ for the _seller_:
+The following API endpoints allows a _customer_ to send, list, retrieve and modify _purchase-orders_ for the _seller_:

 * `POST /purchase-orders`
 * `GET /purchase-orders`